What's a constellation?

 The astrological signs were identified and connected to the calendar about 2500 years ago.
 However, since that time, the timing of Earth’s seasons has shifted.
-This is partly due to the fact that Earth wobbles a little like a top, making its axes point in different directions at different times.
+This is partly due to the fact that Earth wobbles a little like a top, making its axis point in different directions at different times.
 This is a predictable cycle of change over a period of about 23,000 years.
-Today the northern hemisphere winter solstice occurs during aphelion, when Earth is farthest from the Sun; about 6000 years ago, the spring equinox occurred during aphelion.
+Because the direction of the Earth's axis of rotation determines at which point in the Earth's orbit the seasons will occur, this wobble will cause a particular season (for example, northern hemisphere winter) to occur at a slightly different place over time.
 Through time, then, the seasons have shifted with respect to the background of the zodiac constellations.
 Five thousand years ago, our Sun passed through Taurus during the spring equinox; today it is in Pisces at the start of spring.
 So if you ever wonder why your horoscope may be off a bit … perhaps by several thousand years … this shift may be the reason!

 An Interesting Tidbit